TosbackCgusBridge-Bot/CGUs-versions/Toysrus/Privacy Policy.md

 *   HOW IS MY PERSONAL INFORMATION PROTECTED?
 *   WHAT ARE MY CHOICES REGARDING HOW MY PERSONAL INFORMATION IS COLLECTED AND USED?
 *   WHAT ARE COOKIES AND HOW DOES TOYS"R"US USE THEM?
-*   HOW CAN I UPDATE OR CHANGE MY PERSONAL INFORMATION?
+*   HOW CAN I UPDATE OR CHANGE MY INFORMATION?
 *   WHAT IS TOYS"R"US' CHILDREN'S PRIVACY POLICY?
 *   LINKED SITES OR ONLINE SERVICES
 *   HOW TO CONTACT TOYS"R"US